demjanp/CeraMatch/README.md

 ## Sample Data: <a name="sampledata"></a>
 Demján, P., Pavúk, P., Kaner, T., Bobik, J., & Roosevelt, C. H. (2021, October 15).
 Sample Data - Middle- to Late Bronze Age pottery from Kaymakçı. https://doi.org/10.17605/OSF.IO/UX8VD

+## Generating Datasets: <a name="generating"></a>
+You can create digital ceramics drawings usable in CeraMatch using the [Laser Aided Profiler Control Application](https://www.laseraidedprofiler.com/support/) by digitizing pottery fragments directly using the LAP device, or by digitizing drawings in PDF or raster image format (see this [video guide](https://youtu.be/OeevHiLsQTw)).

 ## Contact: <a name="contact"></a>
 Peter Demján (peter.demjan@gmail.com)